 (b) a pharmacologically equivalent registered veterinary chemical product with instructions for use for the particular animal species being dealt with is not reasonably available in the particular circumstances.

+[Regulation 6 amended: SL 2022/98 r.
+18.]

-7. Use by veterinary surgeon with authority of CVO
+7. Use by veterinarian with authority of CVO

-A veterinary surgeon may, with the prior written permission of the Chief Veterinary Officer —
+A veterinarian may, with the prior written permission of the Chief Veterinary Officer —

 (a) use a registered veterinary chemical product, or prescribe, supply or recommend a registered veterinary chemical product for use, other than in a way stated in the instructions on the approved label for containers for the product, on a trade species animal; or